davezig/ebay-project/README.md

 - [x] create 1 text input box
 - [x] create 1 search button
 - [x] 1 index page app with a black background
-- [ ] Setup flexbox the right way with a search bar then the button either to the right or directly underneath
+- [x] Setup flexbox the right way with a search bar then the button either to the right or directly underneath
+- [ ] The flexbox search button is filling up top to bottom in it's row right now.
+Fix that.

 #### API from ebay